Which Type Of Aging Is Best For You? Dry Age vs. Wet Age

 What Does Aging Do?

-Aging allows enzymes that are naturally present in meat to break down connective tissue.
-The longer the meat is aged for, whether it be days or months, the more concentrated and saturated the beef becomes.
-Ultimately, this allows for meat to present a texture and taste much more tender than that of a freshly cut piece of meat.
+Aging allows enzymes naturally present in beef to break down connective tissue.
+The longer the steak is aged, whether it be days or months, the more concentrated and saturated the beef becomes.
+Ultimately, this allows the steak to present a texture and taste much more tender than that of a freshly cut piece of steak.
+When the process is done correctly, wet or dry-aged steaks will taste even more delicious than fresh ones.

 Dry Age

-The breakdown of connective tissue allows for dry aging to produce very tender meat with a very concentrated flavor.
+The dry aging process involves exposing steak to the air in a controlled environment.
+Specific temperature and humidity levels must be maintained to age the steak properly.
+The resulting breakdown of connective tissue allows dry aging to produce very tender steak with a very concentrated flavor.
 This technique has become increasingly popular for creating a robust, earthy, and slightly nutty taste.
 Although dry aging does cause a significant amount of moisture to be lost throughout the process, the flavor created makes a variety of dishes unique.

 Wet Age

 Wet aging is a newer process and seems to be increasing in popularity as well.
-When wet aging, beef is sealed into an air tight plastic bag, often a Cryovac sealed bag, and aged for weeks at a time.
-This process allows for meat to not lose moisture throughout the aging period and does not require being trimmed prior to serving it.
-Therefore, the yield lost through dry aging is not apparent in wet aging-essentially making this process much more time and cost efficient.
+To complete the wet aging process, beef is sealed into an air-tight plastic bag (often a Cryovac sealed bag) and aged for weeks at a time.
+As with dry aging, specific conditions (in this case, temperature levels between around 28ºF to 35ºF) must be maintained in order to produce the desired results.
+This process allows for the aged steak to maintain its moisture throughout the aging period and does not require trimming prior to serving it.
+As a result, the yield lost in dry-aged steaks is not apparent in wet-aged steaks, making this process much more time and cost-efficient.
+It also helps to ensure the wet-aged steaks are more tender and flavorful.

-Although the flavors produced by wet and dry aged steaks differs greatly, both processes enhance the taste and texture of the meat.
-Essentially, it is a matter of personal preference when choosing to dry or wet age steaks as the flavors produced is the most noticeable difference.
+Although the flavors produced by wet and dry-aged steaks differ greatly, both processes enhance the taste and texture of the steak.
+Essentially, it is a matter of personal preference when choosing wet-aged vs. dry-aged steaks as the flavors produced are the most noticeable difference.
+Although some guides offer tips for aging beef and other steaks at home, the most effective way to wet or dry age steaks is to leave it to professionals who possess the correct equipment and facilities to deliver reliable, safe beef products.